LeBarbouze/tunacell/README.md

 * Made the dynamic analysis API a bit clearer (hopefully)
 * Added few scripts to introduce tunacell API
-* FunctionalObservable class has been added in tuna/base/observable.py: it allows the user to define a new observable as a function of other observables.
-For instance, it can be helpful when one wants to rescale a dynamic, time-lapse observable (say, growth rate) by a cell-cycle observable (say, brith growth rate).
+* `FunctionalObservable` class has been added in tuna/base/observable.py: it allows the user to define a new observable as a function of other observables.
+For instance, it can be helpful when one wants to rescale a dynamic, time-lapse observable (say, growth rate) by a cell-cycle observable (say, birth growth rate).
+* Noticeable change how hidden observables are collected to perform all computation.
+  A hidden observable is an observable involved in filtering (filter out those cells that have abnormal values for this observable), or present as an argument of a `FunctionalObservable`.
+They need to be computed internally and there is a distinction between regular `Observable` and the new `FunctionalObservable` classes.
+It changed the parameterization of `Lineage.get_timeseries` method (that can be used to parse data, see the end of `bivariate-analysis.py` script for a short example).
+  `Cell` instances are now equiped with protection against building mutltiple times a given observable (although the protection needs to be specified, it is not automatic).

 ## Future work